matheusmoreira/acclaim/README.markdown

       end
     end

+    App::Command.run *ARGV

     $ app --verbose a b c
     Hello World!
     a, b, c

-Every command has a set of options and block that is executed when it is called.
-The options are parsed into an object and passed to the command's block along with the remaining command line arguments.
+Every command has a set of options and block.
+When the application runs, the options are parsed into an object and passed to the command's block along with the remaining command line arguments.
 The first argument of the `option` method is the key used to store the value of the option, the other strings are either switches or a description:

-    option :verbose, '-v', '--verbose', '--run-verbosely', 'Run verbosely.'
+    option :verbose, '-V', '--verbose', '--run-verbosely', 'Run verbosely.'

 Acclaim provides especial `help` and `version` commands that may be added to your program.
 The help command will automatically generate and print a help page